MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-06.md

 * Two new features in the Sui CLI:
   * `--dry-run` is now available for all relevant commands
   * Added automated gas budget estimation, which means that passing `--gas-budget` is now optional.
 Note that in this case the CLI will first do a dry run to estimate the gas budget.
 * A new version of the Sui GraphQL RPC was released and it is now available for all networks: `sui-network.mystenlabs.com/graphql`
+* Blockvision has built a code decompiler that allows to see the source code of a Move package on the [SuiVision](https://suivision.xyz) explorer.
+Check out this [post](https://twitter.com/blockvisionhq/status/1783496649526198589)

 ### Tools
 * Sentio launched Transaction Search and Overview.
 Check it out [here](https://docs.sentio.xyz/) and this [blog post](https://blog.sui.io/sentio-launch-data-and-debugging-tools/)